20 Things You Do That Your Cat Actually Hates

 You try your best to keep your cat happy with lots of love, playtime, and treats.
 But is it working?
 Could some of your well-meaning attention actually be making your cat anxious, annoyed, or standoffish?
 We asked experts in cat behavior to explain some of the ways people inadvertently irritate their feline friends.
 Find out the reason behind one of your kitty’s favorite behaviors: cat naps.

-You’ll love your new baby, and you’ll love your cat, but don’t necessarily expect them to love each other, at least right away.
+You’ll love your new baby, and you’ll love your cat, but don’t necessarily expect them to love each other, at least right away—even if your cat does like baby talk.
 “Big life changes such as moving or welcoming a new family member can be stressful for cats,” Kristyn Vitale, a postdoctoral researcher at Oregon State University, in the Human-Animal Interaction Lab says.
 The ASPCA website offers tips for helping cats get used to the idea of sharing their homes with a small human, including playing baby sounds before you give birth to get your kitty accustomed to what’s coming.
 If dad will be taking over cat care from mom once the baby arrives, have him take on his grooming and play duties at least a month before the big day.
 Here’s why cats meow.

 If a new baby is one of the most dramatic lifestyle changes that will stress out a cat, it’s not the only one that should be undertaken gradually when possible.
 Even moving a cat’s litter box should be done slowly if at all possible—the ASPCA recommends scooting it just a few inches per day toward its new location.
 If you have to move to a new house or apartment altogether, your worries will be bigger: Marilyn Krieger, Catster’s “Ask a Behaviorist” columnist, writes that the biggest concern is safety since anxious cats are more likely to run away or hide in inappropriate places.
 She recommends a detailed safety check of the new home to ensure there aren’t any loose screens.
 Speaking of anxious cats, have you wondered about the YouTube videos that show them jumping away from cucumbers?
 Read about possible explanations for this behavior.